Control tips

-Gambling can be fun if you approach them with a cold head.
+Gambling can be enjoyable when approached with a cold head.

 Control is the key to safety, as well as a way to avoid unpleasant consequences.